Clara Schumann: Teaching

 In 1878, Schumann was appointed the first piano teacher of the new Dr. Hoch's Konservatorium in Frankfurt.
 She had chosen Frankfurt among offers from Stuttgart, Hannover, and Berlin, because the director, Joachim Raff, had accepted her conditions: she could not teach more than 1-1/2 hours per day, was free to teach at her home, and had four months of vacation and time off for short tours in winter.
 She demanded two assistants, with her daughters Marie and Eugenie in mind.

 She was the only woman on the faculty.
 Her fame attracted students from abroad, including Britain and the United States.
 She trained only advanced pupils, mostly young women, while her two daughters gave lessons to beginners.
-Among her 68 known students who made a musical career were Natalia Janotha, Fanny Davies, Nanette Falk, Amina Goodwin, Carl Friedberg, Leonard Borwick, Ilona Eibenschütz, Adelina de Lara, Marie Olson and Mary Wurm.
+Among her 68 known students who made a musical career were Leonard Borwick, Fanny Davies, John Arthur St. Oswald Dykes, Ilona Eibenschütz, Nanette Falk (1835-1928), Carl Friedberg, Amina Goodwin, Natalia Janotha, Adelina de Lara, Marie Olson (1867-1916), Jane Roeckel, Franklin Taylor and Mary Wurm.
 The Konservatorium held events to celebrate her 50th year on stage in 1878 and her 60th career anniversary ten years later.
 She held the teaching post until 1892 and contributed greatly to the improvement of modern piano playing technique.